RMIT-Group-A2S1-Hypervisors/TheHypervisors/index.md

   <p>These cars utilise sensory devices such as GPS, radar, sonor, lidar and inertial measuring units.
 They use an internal computer to interpret this sensory data and make informed 'decisions' about the safest driving options in any given moment.
 According to Dingyi(2018) these cars rely on "environmental perception, decision making and motion control" to operate.</p>

-<p>The first driveless car was made by google which they called Waymo in October of 2015 they took their first solo drive around Austin in a 10 minute trip, in one of their early 'pod' models. </p>
+<p>The first driverless car was made by google which they called Waymo in October of 2015 they took their first solo drive around Austin in a 10 minute trip, in one of their early 'pod' models. </p>

 <p>According to Twi-Global (2019) there are six levels of autonomous driving:</p>